Are you looking for a gothic suspense novel set in Maine? Don’t skip this book review of The Widow of Pale Harbor by Hester Fox.

 Imprint: Graydon House Books

-The Widow of Pale Harbor by Hester Fox Review
+The Widow Of Pale Harbor Summary

 A Creepy and Witchy Gothic Fiction Tale Set In Maine in 1846

 Sophronia Carver lives at eerie Castle Carver overlooking the cliffs of Pale Harbor.
 Widowed and a woman accused of murdering her wealthy husband, she sits trapped in self-imprisonment with her servant, Helen.

 Running her husband’s literary magazine keeps Sophronia sane until terrifying and harassing gifts land at her front door: hurt crows and candles with life-threatening notes.

-Did I mention Sophronia is gorgeous too?
+Did we mention Sophronia is gorgeous too?

 A Gust Of Wind Blows In A Hunky Minister With An Penchant For Scandalous Women